nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

 # `useNuxtApp`

 `useNuxtApp` is a built-in composable that provides a shared runtime context, which is available on both client and server side.
-It helps you access the Vue instance, runtime hooks, runtime config variables and internal states, such as `ssrContext` and `payload`.
+It helps you access the Vue app instance, runtime hooks, runtime config variables and internal states, such as `ssrContext` and `payload`.

 You can use `useNuxtApp` within composables, plugins and components.